 There is no required gateway course to the major.
-All entering first-year students may enroll in first-year seminars, 1100-level courses, and some 2000-level courses.
+All entering first-year students may enroll in first-year writing seminars, 1100-level courses, and some 2000-level courses.
 All second-semester first-year students may enroll in any 2000-level course.
-We encourage prospective majors to take a first-year seminar in their first year and an intermediate (2000-level) seminar in their second year.
-Students planning to undertake an honors project are encouraged to take a 3000-level seminar and the Introduction to Literary Theory course in their junior year.
-The department hosts an informational meeting for new concentrators each February, before the College’s deadline for declaring a major/minor.
+Prospective majors are encouraged to take a first-year writing seminar in their first year and an intermediate (2000-level) seminar in their second year.
+Students planning to undertake an honors project are encouraged to take a 3000-level seminar and the ENGL 2841 Introduction to Literary and Cultural Theory course in their junior year.

 The major requires a minimum of ten courses.
 These must include the following:

-Note: No more than two courses may come from the department’s roster of first-year seminars and introductory courses; no more than two creative writing courses count toward the major.
-English 1050 and 1060 do not count toward the major; English 1070 is eligible for major credit.
+No more than two courses may come from the department’s roster of first-year writing seminars and introductory courses; no more than two creative writing courses count toward the major.
+ENGL 1050 Writing Studio, ENGL 1060 English Composition, and ENGL 2805 Teaching Writing: Theory and Practice do not count toward the major; ENGL 1070 The Art of Rhetoric and Composition is eligible for major or minor credit.

 Advanced Placement/International Baccalaureate (AP/IB)

-Students who received a minimum score of four on the English Literature and Composition AP exam, or a minimum score of six on the English IB exam, are eligible to receive a general credit toward their degree (though not toward a major or minor) following the completion of an English course, not including English 1050, 1060, 1070, and creative writing courses (numbered 1200–1299 and 2850–2899), with a minimum grade of B-.
+Students who received a minimum score of four on the English Literature and Composition AP exam, or a minimum score of six on the English IB exam, are eligible to receive a general credit toward their degree (though not toward a major or minor) following the completion of an English course, not including ENGL 1050 Writing Studio, ENGL 1060 English Composition, ENGL 1070 The Art of Rhetoric and Composition, or creative writing courses (numbered 1200–1299 and 2850–2899), with a minimum grade of B-.
 In order to receive credit for advanced placement work, students must have their scores officially reported to the Office of the Registrar by the end of their sophomore year at Bowdoin.